 Commuter students, graduate students, and non-traditional students will be able to make their mark on campus by having areas dedicated to their needs.
 For online students, there will be high tech meeting spaces and the ability for interactive meetings More jobs will be available which will result in students maximizing their impact on campus.
 Alumni will also have a home base to gather for events and social occasions.
 There will always be something going on at our student union!
 Remember the slogan of the Student Union is OF THE STUDENTS BY THE STUDENTS FOR THE STUDENTS!

 Q: What will be in the Student Union?

-A: The new Student Union will likely include enhanced dining choices, a game room, lounge and study spaces, a pub, student organization space, large programming space, outdoor gathering areas, and various other amenities.
+A: The new Student Union will likely include enhanced dining choices, lounge and study spaces, a sports room, student organization space, large programming spaces, outdoor gathering areas, and various other amenities.
 The Offices of the Student Government Association, Student Organizations and Office of Student Life would also be in the new facility.
 The new building will utilize the very latest in green technology to ensure an environmentally friendly and sustainable facility.
 The Design Committee will be sure to diligently consult the results of the Student Union survey as the building is designed.